A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 \subsection{An asymptotic framework to study extreme events in dynamical systems}

+In this section we elucidate the relation between extreme value theory and the statistical property of recurrence.
+Given a sufficiently long timeseries, the latter can be investigated on a quantitative basis allowing to derive precise asymptotic behaviours.
+In particular we explore here two questions, namely: how to determine the typical time needed to observe an extreme event; and the typical duration of such events when they do occur.

-In the context of dynamical systems, an application of EVT informed by the dynamics of the system, allows formalizing two questions related to the recurrence statistics of specific system states.
-Suppose we have a set $U$ in the phase space, of small measure, which we accordingly qualify as a {\em rare set} or as the location of an {\em extreme event.} A first interesting question is: What is the probability that the first visit to $U$ of our physical system is larger than some prescribed time $n$?
-Suppose now that the system entered the set $U$.
-A second question is: what is the probability that it resides there $k$ times in a prescribed time interval?
-These two questions allow quantifying the rarity of an event and its persistence -- both essential characteristics for understanding geophysical extremes.
+In the context of dynamical systems, EVT allows formalizing these two questions in terms of the recurrence statistics of specific system states.
+Suppose we have a set $U$ in the phase space, of small measure, which we accordingly qualify as a {\em rare set} or as the location of an {\em extreme event.} \begin{itemize} \item{A first question is: What is the probability that the first visit to $U$ of our physical system is larger than some prescribed time $n$?
+Suppose now that the system entered the set $U$.} \item {A second question is: what is the probability that it resides there $k$ times in a prescribed time interval?} \end{itemize} These two questions allow quantifying the rarity of an event and its persistence -- both essential characteristics for understanding geophysical extremes.

-We next attempt to give mathematically workable answers to the above questions.
-To do so, we adopt the framework of discrete dynamical systems, which allow for a simpler formalism.
+To give mathematically workable answers to the above questions, we adopt the framework of discrete dynamical systems.
 We will consider the temporal evolution given by a discrete dynamical system, or map, $T$.
 This acts on some compact metric space $M,$ with distance $\text{dist}(\cdot, \cdot),$ and carrying a $T$-invariant measure $\mu$ which will be the underlying (stationary) probability describing the statistical properties of the system.
 For a dissipative system, this defines the system's attractor.
 The rare set $U$ will change with $n$ and we will denote it with $U_n,\ n\ge 1$; moreover $\mu(U_n)\rightarrow 0$ when $n$ goes to infinity.
 In order to get rigorous limit theorems, the sequence $U_n$ is usually taken as monotonically decreasing and converging to a null set $\Lambda$.
 We now fix a positive number $t$ and we choose the sets $U_n$ in such a way that

 This is usually possible whenever $\mu$ is not atomic, namely a measure concentrated at a single point, and the sets $U_n $ are sufficiently regular, for instance they are balls shrinking around a point or strips collapsing on a smooth submanifold.
 We then define, for $x\in M$: